||Aligning the program Description

 - Research undertaken for Honours may be presented as a thesis or by a combination of creative or practical work and supporting analysis.

-- A thesis length will be identified in the Faculty Honours Handbook.
+- A thesis length will be identified in the School Honours Handbook.

 - A combination of creative or practical work (such as software development, or a performance or an exhibition of creative work) must communicate the research question, findings, and disciplinary context of the research in an appropriate manner, eg through a supporting exegesis.